koudis/wikijs-to-outline/README.md

 # WikiJS to Outline Migration Tool

 WIkiJS to Outline migration tool.
-Written by AI, it seems to work as expected :).
+Written by AI, tested, updated, it seems to work as expected :).

 Published under MIT license.